Ripple Out

 An Individual Voluntary Arrangement (IVA) is a formal, legally binding agreement between you and your creditors, supervised by a licensed Insolvency Practitioner.
 You make agreed monthly payments for a fixed period, typically five to six years, after which any remaining unsecured debt included in the IVA is written off.

-For an IVA to proceed, creditors representing at least 75% of the total debt value must vote in favour.
+For an IVA to proceed, creditors representing at least 75% by value of those who vote must approve it.
 Once approved, all included creditors are bound by its terms, including those who voted against.
 The IVA appears on your credit file for six years from the start date and is recorded on the public Insolvency Register for the duration of the arrangement.

 Suitable when You have a regular income sufficient to make meaningful monthly payments but cannot clear the debt in full.
 Total unsecured debt is typically above £10,000.
 You want to avoid bankruptcy and retain assets such as a home where possible.